cpetrella-sketch/CS513/assignments/assignment2/README.md

 $ git pull
 ```

-Now you need to run vagrant up and ssh again, as we updated for Jupyter support.
+Now you need to run vagrant up and ssh again, as the Vagrantfile has been updated for Jupyter support.
 ```
 $ vagrant up
 $ vagrant ssh